kartavya-ramnani/projects-and-concept/programming/go_cheatsheet.md

 1. Go uses concurrent tricolor mark-and-sweep algorithm for garbage collection.
 1. Unsafe code is Go code that bypasses the type safety and the memory security of Go.
 Usually, something which happens in real time and uses pointers.
+1. Go works using the **m:n scheduler** (or M:N scheduler).
+   It schedules goroutines, which are lighter than OS threads, using OS threads.

 ### References
 1. Use [Better Go Playground](https://chrome.google.com/webstore/detail/better-go-playground/odfhkelcmblecfdnboahphiafolojmpl?hl=en)